Skip to primary navigation Skip to content Skip to footer

 Free

-Our experienced guide will point out Jewish-owned businesses, kosher restaurants, and traditional shops and cafes in both areas.
+Throughout the tour, our expert guide will point out Jewish-owned establishments, kosher restaurants, and traditional shops and cafés in both areas.
+We invite you to savor a traditional slice of pizza, a culinary delight not to be missed.